20 of the best modern novels of the 21st century

 Wolf Hall by Hilary Mantel (2009)

-With masterful storytelling and meticulous research, Wolf Hall is Hilary Mantel’s impeccably crafted tale of Thomas Cromwell’s rise to become one of the most powerful men in the court of King Henry VIII.
+With masterful storytelling and meticulous research to begin the trilogy, Wolf Hall is Hilary Mantel’s impeccably crafted tale of Thomas Cromwell’s rise to become one of the most powerful men in the court of King Henry VIII.

 Homegoing by Yaa Gyasi (2016)